-- Spoke with a range of staff including lead GP, nurse practitioner, practice nurse, practice manager and a receptionist and spoke with patients who used the service. - Observed how patients were being cared for in the reception area and talked with carers and/or family members. - Reviewed an anonymised sample of the personal care or treatment records of patients. - Reviewed comment cards where patients and members of the public shared their views and experiences of the service. - Looked at information the practice used to deliver care and treatment plans.
+- Spoke with a range of staff including two GPs, two practice nurses, practice manager, deputy practice manager and a receptionist and spoke with patients who used the service. - Observed how patients were being cared for in the reception area and talked with carers and/or family members - Reviewed an anonymised sample of the personal care or treatment records of patients. - Reviewed comment cards where patients and members of the public shared their views and experiences of the service - Looked at information the practice used to deliver care and treatment plans.